patrick-steele-idem/marko-vs-react/README.md

 # Final Thoughts

 It's important to emphasize that this benchmark is only comparing one specific use case: rendering a page of search results.
-The numbers gathered here suggest that React is not ready for use on the server, but there might be instances were React performs just fine when rendering on the server.
-On the client, the gap is smaller and it is possible there are certain use cases where React does really well.
-One such use case might be an application that requires frequent and small updates to the DOM.
+The numbers gathered here suggest that there is significant overhead when using React on the server.
+On the client, React has the performance advantage at runtime but the gap is much smaller.
+However, React requires a much large amount of JavaScript to be downloaded and executed.

-With that said, Marko can be used in combination _with_ React.
-Marko can be used to render the bulk of the page while React could be used to render smaller parts of the page that benefit from React.
-A Marko component can easily delegate rendering to a React component.

-Finally, we would like to revisit these benchmarks when the code to support server-side rendering of React components has been further optimized.
-Also, the Node.js runtime and the io.js runtime are constantly evolving so these numbers may change over time due to the underlying platform.
-In addition, we are seeing significant differences when running tests in various browsers (e.g., Firefox took much longer to complete the client-side tests).

 # Raw Data